Nice to meet you.

 Nonprofit web design isn’t something your organization should overlook.

-Creating a digital nonprofit marketing strategy can be exciting.
+Your website is a digital storefront—the first impression for many potential supporters.
 It gives you the chance to build an online presence, spread the word about your mission, and boost supporter engagement.
+That is why crafting a user-friendly design and structure that reflects your organization's values and resonates with your target audience is vital.

-Nonprofit website design
+Nonprofit web design steps

-There’s a lot that goes into website design, though.
-Getting started can feel like a daunting task for many nonprofits.
-You may immediately run into questions about which content to feature, how to structure it, and how to drive traffic to your most valuable pages.
-This all comes down to your CMS.
+Creating a digital nonprofit marketing strategy can be exciting.
+However, you may immediately run into questions about which content to feature, how to structure it, and how to drive traffic to your most valuable pages.
+This all comes down to your content management system (CMS).

 1. Feature engaging imagery